 While we offer unlimited storage, available computer memory may be a limiting factor for very large file selections.
 By default, the Code42 app is allowed to use 25% of the physical memory on the device.
 See our guide to adjusting Code42 app settings for large archives for information on memory usage configuration.
 See our system requirements for additional information on the minimum requirements needed to use the Code42 app.

-- For information on backing up virtual machines, see Back up virtual machines and separate boot partitions.
+- For information on backing up virtual machines, see Back up virtual machines and separate boot partitions using CrashPlan for Small Business.
 Also note that virtual machine file types are excluded from CrashPlan for Small Business backups.

 Speed for initial and ongoing backups

 Another consideration for any large archive is the time it takes to complete backup for both initial and ongoing backups.
 There are two major considerations for speed:

 - Internet connection (bandwidth): The Code42 cloud has a finite amount of bandwidth that is shared by all of our users.
 Even if you have a very fast Internet connection, it's unlikely that your upload to the Code42 cloud will saturate your upload bandwidth.

 - Computer power (CPU): By default, the Code42 app has limits in place to prevent it from using too many system resources.
 However, many computers can support increasing the amount of CPU the Code42 app is allowed to use without impacting system performance.
 See our guide to speeding up your backup for more information on adjusting your settings for faster speeds.

 On average, you can expect backups to the Code42 cloud to progress by at least 10 GB of data per day, as long as your computer is powered on and not in standby mode.